Lucasvmarangoni/logella/readme.md

 This method can be used in different situations when you needed to inject your especific trace manually.

 - When an error is throw inside an anonymous function;
-- When an error is throw  external library method;
+- When an error is throw from an external library method;
 - Whem an error is issued in a situation that does not involve a call, such as in a conditional comparison.

 ```go